beniaminterza/BetterDigitalesRegister/README.md

 # What is it?

-It's a Chrome extension that allows you to see the average of the marks in the Digitales Register.
+It's a Chrome extension that allows you to see the average of the marks on the Digitales Register.

 # Installation